dahlbrody7/IT-Homelab/attack-simulations/001-dmz-directory-traversal/report.md

 ## Recommendations
 * Enable Snort's IPS to block request
 * Periodically audit nginx configuration to ensure the root directive is properly scoped
-* Create a Wazuh correlation rule to escalate repeated traversal attempts from the same source IP as potential active reconnaissance
+* Create a Wazuh correlation rule to escalate repeated traversal attempts from the same source IP